 What Is a Good LVR?

-That’s why many lenders have a maximum LVR for which borrowers need to qualify in order to get approved for a home loan.
-Some require a maximum LVR of 80%, while others require an LVR of 60%.
+That’s why many mortgage providers have a maximum LVR for which borrowers need to qualify in order to get approved for a home loan.
+Some accept a maximum LVR of 80%, while others require an LVR of 60%.
 In Australia, the average low-doc mortgage comes with a 60% LVR, which means you will have to make a 40% deposit to be able to qualify.

 What Is a Risky LVR?

-In case of a high LVR, lenders require you to pay something called Lenders Mortgage Insurance (LMI) to negate the risk.
-LMI protects the lender in case the borrower defaults on the monthly instalment or cannot meet the required payments.
+In this case, mortgage applicants might ask you to pay Lenders Mortgage Insurance to offset some of the risk involved.
+LMI protects the lender in case the borrower defaults on the loan or the sale of the property cannot cover the capital borrowed.

 What Is the Difference Between Bank and Market Valuation?